gauniverseorg/ga-docs/docs/Self-Hosting/Kubernetes-k8s/AWS-EKS-Cluster/EKS-Kubernetes-Deployment.md

 # EKS Kubernetes Deployment

-Here is the step-by-step guide that will help you to deploy GA Universe on Elastic Kubernetes Service (EKS).
+Here is the step-by-step guide that will help you to deploy General Admin on Elastic Kubernetes Service (EKS).

 ## Add Node Group in EKS Cluster